KXSN: Soft adult contemporary (2013–2016)

 Without warning on August 19, 2013, at 10 am, KIFM flipped to Soft AC as "Easy 98.1".
 The rebranding came after KIFM trailed San Diego's longtime AC leader KYXY in the Arbitron ratings reports.
 The final song on "Smooth" was "I Love You Always Forever" by Donna Lewis, while the first song on "Easy" was "Easy" by The Commodores.
 After the flip, the station's ratings improved dramatically, reaching No. 1 in several Arbitron ratings periods.
 At the same time, KYXY, like many stations that were originally Soft AC, has moved closer to a more Hot AC format to attract younger listeners.

-On December 8, 2014, Entercom a media company, announced its acquisition of Lincoln Financial Group's entire 15-station lineupwhich included KIFM, in a deal worth $106.5 million.
+On December 8, 2014, Entercom a media company, announced its acquisition of Lincoln Financial Group's entire 15-station lineup which included KIFM, in a deal worth $106.5 million.
 As part of the agreement, Entercom would operate the stations under a Local Marketing Agreement (LMA) until the sale received approval from the Federal Communications Commission (FCC).
 The FCC approved the merger on July 14, 2015, and the sale was officially completed on July 17, allowing Entercom to assume ownership of the stations.